 Family Estrangement: A Therapist’s Guide for Women Who Made an Impossible Choice

-Family estrangement is one of the most misunderstood — and most necessary — decisions a driven woman can make.
-This guide explores what estrangement actually is, why ambitious women choose it, the complicated grief it carries, how it differs from going no contact, and what it looks like to heal while still estranged.
-If you’ve cut off a parent, sibling, or entire family system — or you’re considering it — this is the guide I wish every one of my clients had when they were standing at that crossroads.
+Family estrangement is one of the most misunderstood.
+And most necessary.
+Decisions a driven woman can make.
+This guide explores what estrangement actually is, why driven women choose it, the complicated grief it carries, how it differs from going no contact, and what it looks like to heal while still estranged.
+If you’ve cut off a parent, sibling, or entire family system.
+Or you’re considering it.
+This is the guide I wish every one of my clients had when they were standing at that crossroads.

 - What Is Family Estrangement?